PostHog/posthog.com/contents/tutorials/slack-surveys.md

 ## Step 1: Create your survey

 The first step is to create a survey.
-Our [docs](/docs/surveys/creating-surveys) cover how to do this in, so we won't go into detail here.
+Our [docs](/docs/surveys/creating-surveys) cover how to do this, so we won't go into detail here.
 We also have [framework-specific tutorials](/docs/surveys/tutorials#framework-guides).

-Going forward in this tutorial, we'll assume you've created a survey.

 ## Step 2: Create an app in Slack

 The next step is configure an app in Slack that will send messages with the survey responses.

-Go to the [Slack developer dashboard](https://api.slack.com/apps?new_app=1) and click **Create New App**.
-Then click **From scratch**.
-Name your app "PostHog", connect it to the workspace of your choice, and click **Create App**
+Go to the [Slack developer dashboard](https://api.slack.com/apps?new_app=1), click **Create New App**, and then click **From scratch**.
+Name your app "PostHog", connect it to the workspace of your choice, and click **Create App**.

 Optional: Feel free to use an image from [here](/media) as the app's logo.